 Pliny the Elder is brewed with Amarillo, Centennial, CTZ, and Simcoe hops.
 It is well-balanced with malt, hops, and alcohol, slightly bitter with a fresh hop aroma of floral, citrus, and pine.
 Best enjoyed FRESH!
-That is why we make it in such limited supply.
-Actual bottling date is printed on each bottle!
+That is why we make it in such a limited supply.
+The actual bottling date is printed on each bottle!

 Pliny the Elder was immortalized by his nephew, Pliny the Younger, who wrote about his uncle succumbing to ash and smoke during the eruption of Mt.
 Vesuvius in 79 A.D. while rescuing people.
 Cheers to the scholar, historian, officer, writer, and Roman Naturalist- Pliny the Elder!

 Pub draft and bottles, local distribution draft and bottles, some draft to distributors, bottles to all distributors, year-round.

 Alcohol by Volume: 8.0%